 Use Bankruptcy to Stop Foreclosure in Maine

 The term “stop foreclosure” is a bit of a misnomer.
-While it is true that bankruptcy can at least temporarily stop a state foreclosure action, it cannot relieve you of your obligation to make your monthly mortgage payments.
-If you want to keep your home, you have to pay for it.
+While bankruptcy can at least temporarily stop a state foreclosure action, it cannot relieve you of your obligation to make your monthly mortgage payments.
+You must pay for your home if you want to keep it.

-If you are surrendering your home, bankruptcy at best slows down a state foreclosure action for a few weeks until the creditor gets relief from the bankruptcy stay.
-More importantly, Chapters 13, 12, and 11 can stop foreclosures long-term if you are able to propose and get confirmed a viable plan of reorganization.
+If you surrender your home, bankruptcy slows down a state foreclosure action for a few weeks until the creditor gets relief from the bankruptcy stay.
+More importantly, Chapters 13, 12, and 11 can stop foreclosures long-term if you cannot propose and confirm a viable plan of reorganization.

-At the law office of Perry O’Brian, we have focused our practice on bankruptcy since we opened in 1984.
-We offer comprehensive counsel to individuals and small businesses.
-Using our skills, knowledge, and experience, we simplify the process and help you get the outcome you seek.
+At the law office of Perry O’Brian, we focus our practice on bankruptcy.
+Since we opened in 1984, we offered comprehensive counsel to individuals and small businesses.
+Using our skills, knowledge, and experience, we simplify the process to help you get the outcome you seek.

 We built our practice on a commitment to responsive and efficient advocacy.
-We return all calls and e-mails in a timely manner.
+In a timely manner, we return all calls and e-mails.
 We always take steps that minimize time and expense.

 Using Chapter 13, 12, or 11 to Stop State Foreclosure Actions

-Because the note on your home is secured by a mortgage, you cannot discharge your obligation under Chapter 7 unless you give up your home.
-If you want to prevent a foreclosure of your real estate, we help you seek reorganization of your debts under a Chapter 13 bankruptcy (if you are filing as an individual), a Chapter 12 (if you are a family farmer or fisher), or Chapter 11 (if you are a business).
+Because your mortgage secures the note on your home, you cannot discharge your obligation under Chapter 7 unless you give up your home.
+To prevent a foreclosure of your real estate, we help you seek reorganization of your debts under a Chapter 13 bankruptcy (if filing as an individual), a Chapter 12 (family farmers or fishers), or Chapter 11 (for business).

 Contact Our Office

-For a free initial consultation with an experienced Bangor attorney, contact us by e-mail or call our office at 207-942-4697 or toll-free at 877-900-9857.
+For a free initial consultation with an experienced Bangor attorney, contact us by e-mail.
+Call our office at 207-942-4697 or toll-free at 877-900-9857.
 We can set up an installment payment plan to make the costs of legal representation more manageable.
 Our offices are easily accessible in Bangor.